Crab Defense (boxing style): History

-Between the 2000's and today fighters such as Terence Crawford use the Philly Shell, and Juan Francisco Estrada uses the Cross-armed guard and the Philly Shell.
-While between the 2010's and today boxers such as Shakur Stevenson, Jaron Ennis, Devin Haney, and Naoya Inoue use the Philly Shell.
+Between the 2000s and today fighters such as Terence Crawford use the Philly shell, and Juan Francisco Estrada uses the cross-armed guard and the Philly shell.
+While between the 2010s and today boxers such as Shakur Stevenson, Jaron Ennis, Devin Haney, and Naoya Inoue use the Philly Shell.
 Its use continues to the present day, although sometimes under alternative names such as the armadillo, stonewall, or hitman defenses.

 Boxing

-Crab Style can be used at all ranges and in all of the four boxing styles : In-Fighter, Out-Boxer, Slugger and Boxer-Puncher.
+Crab style can be used at all ranges and in all of the four boxing styles : In-Fighter, Out-Boxer, Slugger and Boxer-Puncher.

-In fighter: Crab Style often provides two lines of head defense.
+In fighter: Crab style often provides two lines of head defense.
 For example, the lead arm can be used to wedge block, elbow block, shoulder block or shoulder roll to defend against the jab and cross, while the rear hand can be used as a cross block to provide a second line of defense against the same punches in case the lead block fails.
 This allows an in-fighter to move forward while being able to adequately defend in the process.
-Examples of In-Fighters who have used the Crab Style include Joe Frazier and James Toney.
+Examples of In-Fighters who have used the crab style include Joe Frazier and James Toney.

-Out-fighter: The Crab Style relies heavily on one-handed or no-handed defense.
+Out-fighter: The crab style relies heavily on one-handed or no-handed defense.
 For example, the lead wedge block can block both the jab and the cross leaving the rear hand free to punch even while blocking.
 Alternatively, the rear cross block can defend against both the jab and the cross leaving the lead hand open to punch even while defending.
 The shoulder roll uses no hands for defense and leaves both hands free to punch while defending.

 This allows an out-fighter to attack even while defending making it easier for them to disengage and land long-range punches even while defending.
-Examples of Out-Fighters who have used the Crab Style include Floyd Mayweather Jr. and Shakur Stevenson.
+Examples of out-fighters who have used the crab style include Floyd Mayweather Jr. and Shakur Stevenson.

 Slugger: Sluggers often throw predictable punching patterns (single punches with obvious leads) which can leave them open for counterpunching.
-Sluggers can, therefore, rely on the crossed-arm guard of the Crab Style to defend if they miss a power shot and are forced to defend.
-Examples of Sluggers who have used the Crab Style include George Foreman, Max Baer and Jim Jeffries.
+Sluggers can, therefore, rely on the crossed-arm guard of the crab style to defend if they miss a power shot and are forced to defend.
+Examples of sluggers who have used the crab style include George Foreman, Max Baer and Jim Jeffries.